nullxception/dotfiles/README.md

 # nullxception's dotfiles

-This repo contains set of some configurations that commonly used by me on my desktop and server.
+This repo contains set of some configurations that commonly used by me for my desktop or server.

 It was supposed to helps me config my fresh machine faster, but also act as an archive in case someones want to know my setup.
 So, don't be shy, give a ⭐️ if some configs can helps you :)